Semrush Review & Tutorial: How To Build a Successful Content Strategy

 I could click on the Gap Analysis, Keyword Gap and then enter a competing domain, followed by my domain, and then a second competitor after that:

-Looking at the results below, maybe I should be doing some content about aquarium gravel, protein skimmers, and CO2 regulators:
+Looking at the keyword data results below, maybe I should be doing some content about aquarium gravel, protein skimmers, and CO2 regulators:

 Like everything else in SEMRush, I can add advanced filters to this list and run more gap analysis reports using other competitors I've listed in my spreadsheet.